Sarahlouhast/data-representation-project/README.md

 The package requirements can also be installed from the list in the file 'requirement.txt' using the venv command

 (venv)λ pip install -r requirements.txt

+After download and installation of requirments.txt, open the dbconfig_template.py and edit with your specific details for machine and user.

+Next you can run the initdb.sql on MySQL to create a copy of databse. open server.py on the command line
+Confirmation that this file has linked to the Data Access Object (DAO) is printed to the screen Connection @ init made with ProductDAO.py
+The Flask app is being served!

+Copy and paste local host URL that appears on the screen into a browser. http://127.0.0.1:5000 will bring you to a Welcome page displaying "Welcome to the Product API Page".
+Database contents can be viewed in json format at http://127.0.0.1:5000/products.
+Navigate to http://127.0.0.1:5000/index.html which is the landing page index.html to display all available products and perform CRUD operations.
+Options are Add New products, Update or Delete current products.
+The buttons are colour coded, a bootstrap convention to convey meaning.
+When creating a new product, the program will only accept numerical values in the price field.
+Select "Go Back" if there is no requirement to create a new item.

 The dbconfig.py file contains specific details for each machine and user.
 A template version of this file 'dbconfigtemplate.py' is included in this repository.
 This template has to edited to match the specific requirements for each machine the database is running on.
 My file is saved locally as 'dbconfig.py' for the DAO to read it, the gitignore file ignores this file to ensure it is not uploaded for security purposes.
 A connection pool is used to make database connections.